dessyyc/bmbs/README.md

 # bmbs
-this repository is for practicing the GitHub
+this repository is for practicing the GitHub Flow